Lutando/docs-oxd/sources/framework/play/index.md

 # oxd-play

-The following documentation shows how to configure the Play framework to use oxd for authentication.
+The following documentation shows how to configure Java Play apps to use oxd for authentication.

 # Installation